DodgeCharger.com Forum

 Do you guys think this will work?
 Any other comments/suggestions?

-NOT Just 6T9 CHGR
+Just 6T9 CHGR

 Geno, I think you have a great plan hashed out already.
 Having the same room (258) will be cool as well.
-After 3 years in a row its almost like a "tradition" now Wink
+After 3 years in a row its almost like a "tradition" now ;)

-Thanks for setting this up & hopefully we can all benefit from it. cheers
+Thanks for setting this up & hopefully we can all benefit from it. :cheers:

 firefighter3931

-Fantastic Gene....count me in for a room on the lower level.
-2thumbs
+Fantastic Gene....count me in for a room on the lower level. :2thumbs:

 Thanks, Ron

-68 Charger R/T street/strip bruiser, 70 Charger R/T 440-6 cruiser.
-Firecore 50 authorized dealer ; contact me with your needs
+68 Charger R/T "Black Pig" Street/Strip bruiser, 70 Charger R/T 440-6bbl Cruiser.
+Firecore ignition authorized dealer ; contact me with your needs

 dfsmopars